shiftkey/blog/_posts/2010-12-20-mef-and-chaining-dependencies.md

 And finally, InheritedExport
 -----------------------------

-To really simplify the contracts, you can use &#91;InheritedExport&#92; on the interface.
+To really simplify the contracts, you can use [InheritedExport] on the interface.
 This declares to MEF that all types which implement the interface should be used as exported parts, using the interface type as the contract.

 So I annotate both interfaces:

-    &#91;InheritedExport&#92;
+    [InheritedExport]
     public interface IServiceProxy
     {
         // code here